-These parenteral preparations are indicated only for diluting or dissolving drugs for intravenous, intramuscular or subcutaneous injection, according to instructions of the manufacturer of the drug to be administered.
-NOT FOR INHALATION.
+This parenteral preparation is indicated only for diluting or dissolving drugs for intravenous, intramuscular or subcutaneous injection, according to instructions of the manufacturer of the drug to be administered.

-Due to potential toxicity of benzyl alcohol in newborns, Bacteriostatic Sodium Chloride Injection, USP, 0.9% containing benzyl alcohol must not be used in this patient population.
+Due to the potential toxicity of benzyl alcohol in neonates, solutions containing benzyl alcohol must not be used in this patient population.

-Benzyl alcohol as a preservative in Bacteriostatic Sodium Chloride Injection, USP, 0.9% has been associated with toxicity in newborns.
-Data is unavailable on the toxicity of other preservatives in this age group.
-Preservative-free Sodium Chloride Injection, USP, 0.9% should be used for flushing intravascular catheters.
-Where a sodium chloride solution is required for preparing or diluting medications for use in newborns, only preservative-free Sodium Chloride Injection, USP, 0.9% should be used.
+Benzyl alcohol, a preservative in Bacteriostatic Sodium Chloride Injection, USP has been associated with toxicity in neonates.
+Data are unavailable on the toxicity of other preservatives in this age group.
+Preservative-free Sodium Chloride Injection should be used for flushing intravascular catheters.
+Where a sodium chloride solution is required for preparing or diluting medications for use in neonates, only preservative-free Sodium Chloride Injection should be used.

-Animal reproduction studies have not been conducted with Bacteriostatic Sodium Chloride Injection, USP, 0.9%.
-It is also not known whether Bacteriostatic Sodium Chloride Injection, USP, 0.9% can cause fetal harm when administered to a pregnant woman or can affect reproduction capacity.
-Bacteriostatic Sodium Chloride Injection, USP, 0.9% should be given to a pregnant woman only if clearly needed.
+Pregnancy Category C. Animal reproduction studies have not been conducted with Bacteriostatic 0.9% Sodium Chloride Injection, USP.
+It is also not known whether Bacteriostatic 0.9% Sodium Chloride Injection containing additives can cause fetal harm when administered to a pregnant woman or can affect reproduction capacity.
+Bacteriostatic 0.9% Sodium Chloride Injection containing additives should be given to a pregnant woman only if clearly needed.

 Use only as a diluent or solvent.
-This parenteral preparation is unlikely to pose a threat of sodium chloride or fluid overload except possibly in very small infants.
-In the event these should occur, reevaluate the patient and institute appropriate corrective measures.
+This parenteral preparation is unlikely to pose a threat of sodium chloride or fluid overload except possibly in neonates and very small infants.
+In the event these should occur, re-evaluate the patient and institute appropriate corrective measures.
 See PRECAUTIONS and ADVERSE REACTIONS.